- Research Associate

-- Areas of expertise: WASH, Integrated water resources management (IWRM), climate change, renewable energy, natural resources management, livelihoods, social protection, poverty, inequality, environmental justice M&E.
+- WASH, Integrated water resources management (IWRM), climate change, renewable energy, natural resources management, livelihoods, social protection, poverty, inequality, environmental justice M&E.

 I am an international researcher with over 10 year’s practical experience in development, humanitarian and environment fields.
 I work on various SDGs issues ranging from WASH, climate change, natural resources, gender, youth, education, health and well-being, livelihoods and social protection, food security, governance, corporate social responsibility (CSR), environmental and human rights.
 I am also an M&E expert and policy and institutional analyst.
 I have worked for various international organizations including UNICEF, FAO, WFP, World Vision, FARM AFRICA, ODI, IBTCI and WWF.
 I am also a Research Associate at the University of East Anglia, UK.
 I am fluent in English and Swahili with basic command in French and Spanish.